Skip to main content

 • Certified copy of the death certificate

-• Short Certificate (Letters Testamentary) if an executor is named in the will (Pennsylvania terminology)
+• Short Certificate from the Pennsylvania county Register of Wills, if an executor was named in the will (this is Pennsylvania's form of Letters Testamentary)

-• Letters of Administration if no will exists and an administrator is appointed by the court
+• Letters of Administration, if there is no will and the court appointed an administrator

 Frequently asked questions

-Philadelphia FCU's Member Services (Death Claims) can be reached by phone at 1-215-934-3500 and email at Service@pfcu.com for questions throughout the claims process.
+Philadelphia FCU's Member Services (Death Claims and Estate Accounts) can be reached by phone at 1-215-934-3500 and email at Service@pfcu.com for questions throughout the claims process.

 Multiple Philadelphia FCU accounts may mean multiple claims.
 Some account types can be processed together, but others require their own documentation.
-Check with the Member Services (Death Claims) to confirm what applies.
+Check with the Member Services (Death Claims and Estate Accounts) to confirm what applies.

 Philadelphia FCU